codepath/android_guides/Beginning-Android-Resources.md

 ### Threading

 Android is full of features to help you deal with threads.
-This is a very important aspect of Android development because your app has to give snappy responses.
-So all your heavy work such as database operations and network access need to be done in a separate thread.
+This is a very important aspect of Android development because your app has to give snappy responses to user interaction.
+All your heavy work, such as database operations and network access, needs to be done in a separate thread so that the app does not appear frozen.

 For this reason it is important to know when to use a `Service`, a `Thread`, an `IntentService` or an `AsyncTask`.
-Learn about to them, check examples, and make sure you use them whenever appropriate.
-Perhaps the best place to start is this post summarizing your options: http://techtej.blogspot.com.es/2011/03/android-thread-constructspart-4.html You will realize that knowing about callbacks and listeners will be useful here too.
+Learn about them, check examples, and make sure you use them whenever appropriate.
+Perhaps the best place to start is this post summarizing your options: http://techtej.blogspot.com.es/2011/03/android-thread-constructspart-4.html

 ### Broadcast Receivers